 - The sweep will break up the nest using a hard, small hard brush or a metal nest removal tool.
 Once the nest has been cleared, a smoke ‘draw’ test will need to be carried out to ensure that there is an unobstructed passage for air and gas in the chimney.

 How Do I Prevent It Happening Again?

-- The ICS recommends that people have their appliances checked before the start of winter.
+- It is recommended that people have their appliances checked before the start of winter.
 Have a properly designed cowl with bird guard fitted will prevent birds from entering your chimney and ensure they set up home somewhere safer.
 If you have had a problem with nesting, it is vital to get a cowl fitted as soon as the nest has been cleared as the bird will start to re-build the nest almost immediately.

 What Service Do You Offer?

 - A bird’s nest can be a messy thing to clean up, but I will ensure it is dealt with quickly and efficiently with as little disruption as possible.
 Sheets will be placed over the fireplace ensuring it is completely sealed off so that no dust, dead birds, twigs or other debris escapes.
 (However, I do recommend that any soft furnishings or delicate objects close to the fireplace are covered or removed.)
-Once the chimney is cleared, I will fit a suitable cowl that will prevent any future nesting problems.
-I will smoke test your chimney and provide a Chimney Safety Certificate, which is a necessary compliance for your house insurance.
+Once the chimney is cleared, I can fit a suitable cowl that will prevent any future nesting problems.
+I will smoke test your chimney and provide a Chimney Sweep Certificate.

 How Long Does It Take To Clear A Nest?

 - It is difficult to predict how long it will take as it is impossible to assess the amount of debris that has built up until the nest has actually been removed.
 However, I will always provide you with a professional service and will do the job thoroughly and as speedily as possible.